 Our MS/PhD Program in Population Health is unique in two respects: (1) its placement within the only integrated School of Medicine and Public Health in the county, rather than in a school of public health; and (2) its integrated curriculum that provides all students with training in health services research, epidemiology, and biostatistics, rather than focusing on just one of these.

-In Fall 2016, there were 12 MS and 41 PhD students enrolled in the Population Health and Epidemiology Program.
+In Fall 2021, there were 18 MS and 27 PhD students enrolled in the Population Health and Epidemiology Programs.